khz123/DATA550FinalProject/README.md

 associations between lifestyle behaviors and health metrics.

 ## Build Report Using Docker
-- ensure docker application is running
+First, ensure your Docker application is running.
-- in your terminal, navigate to directory where project is open
+Then, in your terminal, navigate to the directory where the project is open.

 ### Build Docker Image